JacobSheehy/KotlinMovies2016Demo/README.md

 This app was tested on a Pixel 2 with Android 8.1.0 (API 27), a Samsung Galaxy S4 with Android 4.2.2 (API 17), and the Android emulators (API 27).

-There are not presently any instrumented or unit tests in the app, though they could be added.
+There are not presently any instrumented or unit tests in the app, though they will be added as features expand.

 Internationalization and RTL support
 ----------------------------------------------